So first thing is download the version of libssh you need from https://www.libssh.org/files/ . In my case I am using version 0.8.5.

 Now click "Configure".
 You will be asked to choose the version of Visual Studio you are using.

 Click finish.
 Cmake will do it's thing for a bit.
 If you did NOT install zlib like I did, you will get this error.
 I think this is where most people are getting stuck.
-In the forums I saw, people
+In the forums I saw, people were complaining about this.

 Just scroll through the entries in the list and uncheck "WITH_ZLIB".
 The only reason I compiled this without zlib was that I was just working on a small personal project and didn't see a reason to include it.